cfultz/cfultz.github.io/about.markdown

 ## Things I use

 I'm an avid user of Android and Linux.
-My personal desktops and servers mostly run Debian (cause f~~u~~ck Ubuntu and it's [old spyware tactics](https://www.gnu.org/philosophy/ubuntu-spyware.en.html)) but my work devices are all running RedHat, Rocky, and soon to be converted to AlmaLinux!
+My personal desktops and servers mostly run Debian (cause fuck Ubuntu and it's [old spyware tactics](https://www.gnu.org/philosophy/ubuntu-spyware.en.html)) but my work devices are all running RedHat, Rocky, and soon to be converted to AlmaLinux!